-Layout of the geometry is typically in terms of station line (SL, positive aft), buttline (BL, positive right), and waterline (WL, positive up), measured relative to some arbitrary origin (figure 6).
+Layout of the geometry is typically in terms of station line (SL, positive aft), buttline (BL, positive right), and waterline (WL, positive up), measured relative to some arbitrary origin.
 The x, y, and z axes are parallel to the SL, BL, and WL directions.
 One or more locations are defined for each component of the aircraft.
 Each component will at least have a location that is the point where component forces and moments act on the aircraft.
 Each location is input in fixed or scaled form.
 The fixed form input is SL/BL/WL (dimensional).
 The scaled form input is x/L (positive aft), y/L (positive right), and z/L (positive up), from a reference point.
 The reference length L is the rotor radius or wing span of a designated component, or the fuselage length.
-The reference point can optionally be input, or the location (hub) of a designated rotor, or the location (center of action) of a designated wing component, or the location (center of action) of the fuselage, or the location of the center-of-gravity.
 Fixed input can be used for the entire aircraft, or just for certain components.